I’ve replaced Google with ChatGPT (for programming, at least).

 It’s not the ads, it’s the results.

-If you’re a software engineer and you’re not using ChatGPT when programming, I strongly suggest you do.
+If you’re a software engineer and you’re not using ChatGPT when programming, I strongly suggest you try it out.
 It makes that much of a difference.
 Really.

-GPT-4 is definitely better, but I’m still hesitant to say it’s worth the $20 for everyone.
+GPT-4 is even better, but I’m still hesitant to say it’s worth the $20 for everyone.
 It surely is for me.
 Give it a try and decide yourself.

 I don’t like to speculate in public, but we all know what happened to software engineers who couldn’t Google information back in the day.
 We might as well add it to the toolbox, at the very least.